ietf-rats/draft-birkholz-rats-epoch-marker/draft-birkholz-rats-epoch-markers.md

-A stateless-nonce supports the above use case by encoding a Posix time (i.e., the epoch identifier), alongside a minimal set of metadata, authenticated with a symmetric key in a self-contained and compact (starting at 40 bytes) token.
+A stateless-nonce supports the above use case by encoding a Posix time (i.e., the epoch identifier), alongside a minimal set of metadata, authenticated with a symmetric key in a self-contained and compact token.

 ~~~~ CDDL
 {::include cddl/stateless-nonce.cddl}